What’s Included in a Wet Shaving Kit?

 While you can get all the aspects of a classic shave with a basic kit, there are a few other items that can enhance your routine that are frequently found in up-graded shaving kits.

 - Shaving Stand - Getting a stand for your brush and/or razor is an investment in caring for your tools.
 A shaving stand allows your brush and razor to dry completely between uses which can contribute to their longevity.
 While water is a necessary component in “wet” shaving, keeping your tools dry is paradoxical practice.

 - Shaving Bowl/mug - If you really fall in love with lathering, you will probably enjoy a bowl/mug or even a scuttle.
 All of these items can help you whip up a frothy, dense lather without wasting soap or cream.
 After loading your brush with your favorite product, you can develop your lather in another receptacle.
 One advantage is that warming a ceramic shaving bowl or mug can keep your lather warm throughout your shave.
 Some even sport brush holders and the like for when you need your hands for multiple passes.
 And with the multitude of colors, shapes, and materials, you can find one to accent your bathroom decor.

 - After Shave splash or balm - Add an after shave product to take your shave to the next level.
 These products can soothe, tighten, and tone.
 Many times you can find a scent to match your shaving soap or cream.
 Or just choose a classic aroma like sandalwood, citrus, or a surprisingly traditional rose.

 Getting off to a great wet shaving start is as easy as pressing “go” on a wet shaving kit.
-Check out our Bestselling Build-Your-Own Kits at West Coast Shaving.
+Check out our kits at West Coast Shaving.
 What are you shaving with?
 Are you a kit lover?
 What would be an absolute must in your kit?
 Tell us in the comments below